cis-ds/course-site/content/authors/admin/_index.md

 - Visitors
 ---

-Benjamin Soltoff is Assistant Senior Instructional Professor in Computational Social Science & the College, as well as the Associate Director of the [Masters in Computational Social Science program](https://macss.uchicago.edu) at the University of Chicago.
+Benjamin Soltoff is Lecturer in Information Science at [Cornell University](https://infosci.cornell.edu/).
 He is a political scientist with concentrations in American government, political methodology, and law and courts.
 Additionally, he has training and experience in data science, big data analytics, and policy evaluation.
-He currently teaches courses in social scientific research design, computational modeling, data science, math/statistics, and data visualization.
+He currently teaches courses in data science, research design, data communication, and web design.